lumiit/technical-test-bounce-v1611/README.md

 The program should be completed in 4 - 6 hours.

 <h4>Other:</h4>
-You may be required to complete multiple versions of this exercise in different language.
+You may be required to complete multiple versions of this exercise in different languages.
 Please refer to your instruction email for more details.